kapitsa2811/Text-to-Image-generation-using-Generative-Adversarial-Networks-on-a-dataset-of-flower-images/README.md

 - `utils.py` helper functions.
 - `model.py` models.
 ## Deployment of Web Application
-- Upload all the trained and web app files to web server or domain
+- Upload all the trained (npz) and web app files to web server or domain
 - `input.php` run the input.php file to give input.
 -  Give input and submit get desired output .